ant1234/Silverstripe_4_Docker/README.md

 `sudo docker-compose up -d`

 ### Step 5 .
 Build the project with :
-`docker exec ss_app php ./vendor/silverstripe/framework/cli-script.php dev/build`
+`sudo docker exec ss_app php ./vendor/silverstripe/framework/cli-script.php dev/build`

 ### Step 6 .
 Done!
 You should see your working app at `localhost:9090`